Mainstreaming renewable energy in municipal development plan

 The Sudoor Paschim Province is located in the west of Nepal.
 Only 58% of all households in the region have access to electricity and only 30% are connected to the national grid.
 Traditional cooking practices which are labour-intensive and cause poor health and high greenhouse gas emissions are still common in most households.
 Women, children and elderly are especially affected by indoor air pollution.
 Municipal governments so far struggle to tap and utilize the allocated financial resources by federal and provincial governments to promote renewable energy development plans.

 The main target groups of the project are elected municipal and ward members and staff (e.g. engineers, energy focal persons) of 20 partner municipal governments representing nine districts of Sudoor Paschim Province.
-Altogether, the members of 92,000 households will directly and indirectly benefit from the project.
-Especially the rural poor without access to electricity and clean cooking services, who are often marginalized, will be the priority beneficiaries.
-Women will specifically benefit, as they still hold prime responsibility for daily chores requiring energy.
+Altogether, the members of 92,000 households benefit directly and indirectly from the project.
+Rural poor without access to electricity and clean cooking services are the priority beneficiaries.

 APPROACH AND ACTIVITIES